Larry Norman: Early life

-Larry Norman was born in Corpus Christi, Texas, the oldest son of Joe Hendrex "Joe Billy" Norman (December 9, 1923 – April 28, 1999), and his wife, Margaret Evelyn "Marge" Stout (born in 1925 in Nebraska).
+Larry Norman was born in Corpus Christi, Texas, the oldest son of Joe Hendrex "Joe Billy" Norman, and his wife, Margaret Evelyn "Marge" Stout.
 Joe Norman had served as a sergeant in the US Army Air Corps during World War II and worked at the Southern Pacific Railroad while studying to become a teacher.
 After Norman's birth, the family joined the Southern Baptist church.
 In 1950 the family moved to San Francisco, where they attended an African American Pentecostal church and then a Baptist church, where Norman became a Christian at the age of five.
 In 1959, Norman performed on the syndicated television show The Original Amateur Hour.

 In 1960, Norman's father began teaching in San Jose, California; the family lived in nearby Campbell.
 Norman graduated from Campbell High School in 1965 and won an academic scholarship to major in English at San José State University.
 After one semester, Norman "flunked out of college and lost [his] scholarship."

-Although Norman was able to play a variety of musical instruments, he never learned to read or write musical notation.
+Although Norman was able to play a variety of musical instruments, he never learned musical notation.